 Whilst all equipment required for the course is available for loan from the College, you will be required to supply your own stationery and SD card.

-This course is an excellent platfom for you to start working towards a creative media career.
-Provided you pass all the required units at Merit or Distinction level, have a grade C in English and demonstrate aptitude for this exciting subject, you could progress to a Level 3 course.
+This course is an excellent platform for you to start working towards a creative media career.
+Provided you can demonstrate aptitude for this exciting subject by passing all the required units at Merit or Distinction level, and you have a grade C/4 in English and Maths, you could progress to a Level 3 course.